kanhua/pypvcell/docs/index.rst

 Features
 ------------

-* PureWritten in pure python and its ecosystem
+* Written in pure python and its ecosystem
 * Adopt innovative designs to simplify the codes
 * Documented and tested